Skip to Content

 Step 1: Prepare the lawnmower

-Before repairing any mechanical or electrical machinery, you need to turn off its engine.
+Before repairing any mechanical or electrical machinery, turn off its engine.
 In this case, turn off your mower’s engine if you were already mowing and allow it to cool down.
 Wait for a few minutes before attempting to clean the carburetor.
+This is an essential step in your lawn care routine.

 Step 2: Removing the air filter